ssbc/ssb-index-feeds-spec/README.md

 Lets look at how onboarding could work for Alice that got invited by Bob.
 First alice downloads Bobs main feed.
-She then trusts Bob and downloads Bobs meta feed, all trust feeds, claim audits and the linked feed.
-By using the metafeed field on trust assignments, Alice is able to recursively download trust assignments, their claim audits and from that decide what claims can be used.
+She then trusts Bob and downloads Bobs meta feed, all trust assignments, indexes and audits.
+By using the metafeed field on trust assignments, Alice is able to recursively download trust assignments, their audits and from that decide what indexes to be used.

 ## Open questions